Functorial desingularization of quasi-excellent schemes in characteristic zero: the non-embedded case: Extending to schemes with small singular locus

 \subsubsection{Elkik pairs}

 Until the end of \S\ref{intrsec} we assume that the characteristic is zero.
 By {\em Elkik pair over $k$} we mean a principal affine pair $(X,\calI)$ over $k$ such that $X_\sing$ is contained in the closed fiber $X_s$.
-Note that for any generator $\pi$ of $I$ the generic fiber of the induced morphism $f:X\to\bfA^1_k$ is a regular scheme, and hence $f$ is generically smooth by the characteristic zero assumption.
+Note that for any generator $\pi$ of $I$ the generic fiber $X_\eta$ of the induced morphism $f\:X\to\bfA^1_k$ is a regular scheme, and hence $f$ is smooth along $X_\eta$ by the characteristic zero assumption.
+In particular, removing from $X$ few bad fibers we can achieve that $f$ is smooth outside of $X_s$ and then the conductor of $f\:(X,\calI)\to(\bfA^1_k,(\pi))$ is a finite number that we denote $r(X,\pi)$.